Automation Playbooks

 noetl run automation/setup/bootstrap.yaml

-noetl run automation/setup/bootstrap.yaml deploy_observability
+noetl run automation/setup/bootstrap.yaml -v

 Steps

-- validate_prerequisites - Check required tools
+- validate_prerequisites - Check required tools (docker, kind, kubectl, task, python3, uv)

-- check_docker_running - Verify Docker daemon
+- check_docker_running - Verify Docker daemon is running

-- check_existing_cluster - Check for existing cluster
+- check_existing_cluster - Check for existing kind cluster

-- build_docker_images - Build NoETL container
+- build_docker_images - Build NoETL Python container

-- create_kind_cluster - Create K8s cluster
+- create_kind_cluster - Create K8s cluster (configurable via

-- load_image_to_kind - Load image to cluster
+kind_config) - load_image_to_kind - Load image to cluster

 - deploy_postgres - Deploy PostgreSQL

-- deploy_noetl - Deploy NoETL server/workers
+deploy_gateway=true) - deploy_noetl - Deploy NoETL server/workers

 - deploy_observability - Deploy ClickHouse, Qdrant, NATS